victormreis/victormreis/README.md

 ### Quem é o victor? | Who is Victor?

+* 📚 Cursando Web Development and Internet Applications no Fanshawe College 🍁 | Studying Web Development and Internet Applications at Fanshawe College

-* 💻 Atuando como desenvolvedor Front-end  | Working as Frontend Developer
+* 💻 Experiencia: 2 anos como desenvolvedor Front-end Angular  | Experience: 2 years as a Front-end Developer with Angular

 * ⚡ Formado em análise e desenvolvimento de sistemas | Graduate in systems analysis and development